kamwro/transport-app/README.md

 # Transport Management App Example

-Build with [FastAPI](https://fastapi.tiangolo.com/) and [PostgreSQL](https://www.postgresql.org/) app that let's you manage the rides that people can book to travel.
+Build with [FastAPI](https://fastapi.tiangolo.com/) and [PostgreSQL](https://www.postgresql.org/) app that lets you manage rides that people can book to travel.

 ## Prerequisites